 For a little bit more about me, I moved with my family from Ohio to California when I was 9.
 I then spent much of my formative years in San Diego before getting an undergraduate degree from USC in Communication.

-I went on to get a M.A. from Boulder, Colorado in Communication and did some consulting work in Australia before I decided to settle down in the Bay Area in 2006.
+I went on to get a M.A. from the University of Colorado, Boulder in Communication and did some consulting work in Australia before I decided to settle down in the Bay Area in 2006.
 Working for a large company in SF, I felt stuck in this career path and decided to make a drastic change, going back to school to get a M.S. in Counseling Psychology.
 I have been practicing therapy since 2010.
 Having come from the corporate world I have a strong appreciation how stressful it can be to feel stuck, frustrated or overwhelmed at your job.
 It is not uncommon for these feelings to interfere with our relationships, careers and even our health.

 As a perpetual student of life and what makes people tick I am a member of various professional organizations and frequently take trainings to learn new skills and therapeutic techniques.
 Most recently I completed the Hakomi Professional Comprehensive Training Level 1.